Sangwoo0616/social-media-analytics/README.md

 In this project, I'm an analytics consultant to a (i) brand manager, (ii) product manager and (iii) advertising manager.
 My job is to give advice/insights to these individuals based on the analysis of social media conversations.

-Particularly, I am trying to answer following 4 questions through this project:
+Particularly, I'm trying to answer following 4 questions through this project:

 1. The top 5 brands from the forum messages by calculating frequency counts.
 2. The top 3 brand pairs which get mentioned together the most.